Databingo/aih/README.md

 - (Optional) Paid ChatGPT API on [Billing](https://platform.openai.com/account/billing/overview).

 ## Tips
-- The returned text will be auotmatically saved in your system clipboard for pasting.
+- The returned text will be auotmatically saved in system clipboard for pasting.
-- You can see more operations of command line [here](https://github.com/peterh/liner#Line-editing).
+- More operations of command line at [here](https://github.com/peterh/liner#Line-editing).
-- All conversation history was persisted in `history.txt` locally along with Aih binary.
+- All conversations was persisted in `history.txt` beside Aih binary.
-- All-In-One mode will display answers of all the AI modes.
+- All-In-One mode will display answers from all the AI modes.
 <img src="allin1.png" alt="screenshot2" style="width:80%;">

 ## Supported Operating Systems: